ibm-cloud-docs/mas-ms/security.md

 ## Industry and Regulatory Compliance
 {: #industry-and-regulatory-compliance}

-IBM Maximo Application Suite Managed Service environments are ISO-27001 certified.
+IBM Maximo Application Suite Dedicated environments are ISO-27001 certified.
 This certificate is publicly available and can be viewed / downloaded via the link below.

 ISO-27001: